asadovka/cyb_web2/docs/cyb.md

 # Cyb: web3 browser

-## Overview
+## Abstract

-Cyb is simply a [web3](cyb/docs/web3-vision.md) browser.

-## Principle of respect to agent

-In web3 this is the most fundamental principle.
-We focus on developers and advanced blockchain users who is able to work with private keys and transaction.
-But Cyb is also friendly for everyone who wants to interact with consensus computers in a web of third generation.
+Cyb is a friendly software robot who helps you explore an universes.
+Put it simply it just a [web3](cyb/docs/web3-vision.md) browser.
+At the very beginning cyb is focusing on developers and advanced blockchain users who is able to work with private keys and transactions.
+But we see how Cyb become friendly for everyone who wants to interact with consensus computers in a web of the third generation.
+Web3 is designed to free developers from outdated things such as html and v8.
+So developers will be free to use any markup, execution and rendering engine they want.
+That is why we don't focus on implementation of mentioned things.
+Instead this paper discuss implementation agnostic concepts of browser that are simple enough to be adopted by web3 developers.
+Initially we design Cyb for conventional desktop browsing.
+But suggested concepts can be easily being used for mobile, voice, vr and robotics implementations.

-We respect agent attitude and principles.
-So we offer 3 clear custom types of user behaviour:

-- anonymous activity [no tracking at all]
-- private activity [abstract ID + events tracking ]
-- public activity [address + events tracking by web 3 provider]

-By default all activity is anonymous.
-Others must be explicitly asks permissions.
-For successful browser development application developers need to collect at least public and private data.
-Thus users of these 2 groups will be incentivized by giving nice perks from dapp developers.

-## Cyb concepts
+## Introduction

-Cyb consists of the following concepts:
+Current state of web3 experience is non satisfactory.
+Still [we did not meet]() any piece of software that is able to deliver deep, emotional web3 experience.
+So we decide to bring to the table one contender that strictly follows [web3 principles]() defined by ourselves ;-) In a rush for this passion we define the following web3 apps which we believe together implement the full web3 vision in the context of a browsing for web3 agents and app developers:

-- Main page
+- `.main`: main page for every joe
-- Navigation bar
-- State bar
-- ID bar
+- `.path`: navigation bar and its backend
+- `.connect`: connection manager and state widget
+- `.keys`: keystore interface and id widget
-- App bar
+- `.pins`: favourites backend and application bar
-- Signer
-- Root registry
-- Permissions
-- Notifications
-- Core apps
+- `.sign`: phishing resistant signer for messages and transactions with scheduler
+- `.crr`: Cyb implementation of a root registry concept from web3 vision
+- `.access`: Permission manager that respects agents' resources
+- `.feed`: Notification backend and feed app.
+- `.cyber`: cyberd node manager and app for link chains
+- `.ipfs`: ipfs node manager and ux
+- `.eth`: ethereum node manager + ens resolver
+- `.wallet`: universal wallet ux
+- `.help`: educational content library
+- `.dev`: web3 development tool with support of contracts
+- `.cg`: all the things chaingearable

-Let us describe in details every concept.
+All this apps are considered as core apps and is included in every Cyb distribution.
+Let us describe in details every app ass a pure concept.

-## Main Page
+## .main

+Purpose of the `main` app is to make agent happier in a moment she returns to surfing and between experiences.
 Main page of the browser consists of three main elements:

 - search bar: provides all search functions
 - relevance bar: the most relevant cyberlinks for a particular agent
 - footer: cyberlinks to ecosystem resources which are important for education and contribution

-## Navigation bar
+## .path

 Navigation bar in Cyb is based on the following elements: